Credit Card Icon

 • Halos Around Lights: Many patients notice halos around bright lights, particularly at night, which can be disorienting and unsettling.

-Due to the subtlety of these symptoms, we encourage you to prioritize regular eye exams for early detection and management of primary open angle glaucoma.
+Due to the subtlety of these symptoms, we encourage you to prioritize regular eye exams for early detection and management of POAG.
 Many patients have shared their experiences, expressing that they initially dismissed these symptoms as normal aging or fatigue.
 Recognizing these signs early can lead to timely intervention, potentially preserving vision and improving your quality of life.
 Remember, we are here to help you through this process, providing support and guidance every step of the way.

 The center shows the main condition, and from there, each branch represents a specific symptom.
 The longer the branch, the more significant the symptom as a warning sign.
 Explore each symptom to understand how they relate to glaucoma.